Generic Name: propranolol hydrochloride

 Blocking only the peripheral dilator (beta) action of epinephrine with propranolol leaves its constrictor (alpha) action unopposed.
 In the event of hemorrhage or shock, there is a disadvantage in having both beta and alpha blockade since the combination prevents the increase in heart rate and peripheral vasoconstriction needed to maintain blood pressure.

 Propranolol should be used with caution in patients with impaired hepatic or renal function.
-Propranolol is not indicated for the treatment of hypertensive emergencies.
+Propranolol hydrochloride tablets are not indicated for the treatment of hypertensive emergencies.

 While taking beta blockers, patients with a history of severe anaphylactic reaction to a variety of allergens may be more reactive to repeated challenge, either accidental, diagnostic, or therapeutic.
 Such patients may be unresponsive to the usual doses of epinephrine used to treat allergic reaction.